Skip to content

 Does a white-coated tongue always mean something is wrong?

-A coated tongue can be influenced by many factors, including hydration status, diet, smoking, mouth breathing, certain medications and oral hygiene.
+A coated tongue can be influenced by many factors, including hydration, diet, smoking, mouth breathing, certain medications and oral hygiene.
 In some cases it may reflect microbial imbalance or underlying health conditions.
 If a tongue coating is persistent, painful or accompanied by other symptoms, it is important to seek professional assessment.

 How does mouth breathing affect my teeth and gums?